rc-9/DepMap_HRD_PARPi/README.md

 In pooled analyses (v1), HRD-positive models exhibited statistically detectable differences in response with modest effect size.
 However, this did not translate to a curated cohort that studied the four primary drugs across the main indications, especially when restricted to canonical HRD labeling in lieu of the proxy derivations.
 When examined at the individual drug level, only a subset demonstrated noticeable, but statistically insignificant HRD-related separation.
 These associations further attenuated after adjustment for compound and tissue lineage in multivariable models.
 Collectively, these findings suggest that HRD status alone provides limited predictive power for PARP inhibitor sensitivity across heterogeneous *in vitro* cancer models.
 The results also highlight that statistically significant differences do not always translate into meaningful predictive performance.

 Future work should explore more nuanced representations of DNA repair dysfunction, integrate additional molecular covariates, and explicitly model interaction effects that may better explain context-specific therapeutic response.
 In particular, replacing the threshold-based HRD engineering with established labels validated by the scientific community across DepMap's cell lines would strengthen biological interpretability, improve cross-study comparability, and reduce reliance on dataset-specific thresholding strategies.

-As outlined in the [original study](https://pmc.ncbi.nlm.nih.gov/articles/PMC10847511/), there could be external factors that are contributing to the discrepancy between the clinical and cell culture results.
+As outlined in the [reference study](https://pmc.ncbi.nlm.nih.gov/articles/PMC10847511/), there could be external factors that are contributing to the discrepancy between the clinical and cell culture results.
 The lack of a strong association may reflect confounding by drug potency, differential lineage susceptibility, or incomplete capture of functional HRD beyond genomic annotations.
-Nonetheless, this baseline study establishes a foundation for lineage and drug-aware evaluation of PARP inhibitor sensitivity and shows the importance of multivariable modeling when interpreting biomarker effects.
+Nonetheless, this project establishes a foundation for lineage and drug-based evaluation of PARP inhibitor sensitivity and shows the importance of multivariable modeling when interpreting biomarker effects.

 <p align="right">(<a href="#top">back to top</a>)</p>